 Faculty + Staff

-His current research interests include developing computer algorithms and web based interfaces for Type 1 Diabetes that can be implemented in the clinic as well as mathematical modeling of infectious diseases.
-He works on Delay Differential Equations topics applied to Automotive and Mechanical Engineering.
+His current research interests include developing computer algorithms and web-based interfaces for Type 1 Diabetes that can be implemented in the clinic, and mathematical modeling of infectious diseases.
+Nelson works on Delay Differential Equations topics applied to automotive and mechanical engineering.
 His research interests are defined to help mentor undergraduates and graduate students to think as interdisciplinary scientists.

-He directs the Math and Computer Science portion of the KCP program at LTU and is deeply interested about mentoring students, especially underrepresented students in Math and Science.
+Nelson directs the math and computer science portion of the KCP program at LTU and is deeply interested in mentoring students, especially underrepresented students in math and science.